MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 *Catastrophic Risk Protection Endorsement.* The part of the crop insurance policy that contains provisions of insurance that are specific to CAT.

-*Certified organic acreage.* Acreage in the certified organic farming operation that has been certified by a certifying agent as conforming to organic standards in accordance with 7 CFR part 205.
+*Certified organic acreage.* Acreage in the certified organic farming operation that has been certified by a certifying agent as conforming to organic standards in accordance with the Organic Foods Production Act of 1990 (7 U.S.C.
+6501 *et seq.*) and 7 CFR part 205.

 *Certifying agent.* A private or governmental entity accredited by the USDA Secretary of Agriculture for the purpose of certifying a production, processing or handling operation as organic.